hypothesis/via/README.md

     cd via3

-### Setup data required to run the server

-You will need certain items (like Google API keys) to run locally properly.
-To do that you can run:
+### Create the development data and settings

+Create the environment variable settings needed to get Via 3 working nicely with other services (e.g. Google Drive):

     make devdata